riyuebao/virtual-conferences-workshops/README.md

 * Aug 29  - Sept 1
 * https://www.recomb2021.org/

-## BC2 2021 (Basel Computational Biology Conference) - This meeting will be IN PERSON at Basel!
+## BC2 2021 (Basel Computational Biology Conference) - This meeting will be ON SITE at Basel (in-person)!
 * Sept 13 – 15
 * https://www.bc2.ch/